-Golden Globes 2018 under a big spotlight
+Golden Globes 2018 pays tribute to strong women

 As for the actual awards, "The Shape of Water" leads with seven nominations, including best movie screenplay, best original score, best supporting actor and actress, best movie actress and best director.

 In the television categories, the HBO drama "Big Little Lies" leads with six nominations.
-Stars Nicole Kidman and Reese Witherspoon are both nominated for best actress in a limited series.

 The winners are determined by the Hollywood Foreign Press Association (HFPA), a non-profit organization made up of about 90 international journalists.